arielherself/espresso/README.raw.md

 ## Daily quiz

 Our baristas will serve you a new question each day this week.
 On Friday your challenge is to give us all five answers and, as important, tell us the connecting theme.
-Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="eebf9b8794ab9d9e9c8b9d9d81ae8b8d81808183879d9ac08d8183">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
+Email your responses (and include mention of your home city and country) by 1700 GMT on <strong>Friday</strong> to [<span class="__cf_email__" data-cfemail="c091b5a9ba85b3b0b2a5b3b3af80a5a3afaeafada9b3b4eea3afad">[email&#160;protected]</span>](https://mail.google.com/mail/?view=cm&amp;fs=1&amp;tf=1&amp;to=QuizEspresso@economist.com).
 We’ll pick randomly from those with the right answers and crown one winner per continent on Saturday.

 <strong>Wednesday: </strong>Which marsupial featured as a ferocious Warner Brothers cartoon character?

 <strong>Tuesday: </strong>The French novel “Les Liaisons Dangereuses” was remade as a teenage movie drama in 1999 with which title?

+## Get the best reading experience and stay ahead with ease.

 ----------